 AWB Auto Settings are automatically set by the camera.
 Day Light For recording outdoors on a bright day.
-2 Cloudy For recording under overcast, shady or twilight skies. ٨ Tungsten For recording under tungsten and bulb-type 3-wavelength fluorescent lighting. \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ Fluorescent For recording under warm-white, cool-white or warm-white (3-wavelength) fluorescent lighting. % # Fluorescent H For recording under daylight fluorescent, or daylight fluorescent-type 3-wavelength fluorescent lighting. :(k Underwater Appropriate for shooting images underwater with the Waterproof Case WP-DC6 (sold separately).
-This mode yields image data in the optimal white balance to record images with natural hues by reducing the bluish tone.
-Custom For recording with the optimal white balance data memorized in the camera from a white-colored object, such as white paper or cloth.
+2 Cloudy For recording under overcast, shady or twilight skies. ٨ Tungsten For recording under tungsten and bulb-type 3-wavelength fluorescent lighting.
+7/13 Fluorescent For recording under warm-white, cool-white or warm-white (3-wavelength) fluorescent lighting. ₩¥ Fluorescent H For recording under daylight fluorescent, of daylight fluorescent-type 3-wavelength fluorescent lighting.
+Q Custom For recording with the optimal white balance data memorized in the camera from a white-colored object, such as white paper or cloth.